prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 ```
-// Set the prebid keywords immediately on your adObject
+// Set the prebid keywords immediately on your adObject.
+// Replace @"PREBID-MOBILE-SLOT-ID" with the unique ad slot identifier
+// you defined when you registered the ad unit with Prebid Mobile.
-[PrebidMobile setBidKeywordsOnAdObject:YOUR-AD-VIEW withAdUnitId:@"YOUR-AD-UNIT-ID-HERE"];
+[PrebidMobile setBidKeywordsOnAdObject:YOUR-AD-VIEW withAdUnitId:@"PREBID-MOBILE-SLOT-ID"];
 ```

 Alternatively, if you want to set the bid keywords on your adObject shortly after registering ad units, you can wait for bids with a timeout using the API method below.

 ```
-// Set the prebid keywords on your adObject, upon completion load the adObject's ad
+// Set the prebid keywords on your adObject, upon completion load the adObject's ad.
+// Replace @"PREBID-MOBILE-SLOT-ID" with the unique ad slot identifier
+// you defined when you registered the ad unit with Prebid Mobile.
-[PrebidMobile setBidKeywordsOnAdObject:YOUR-AD-VIEW withAdUnitId:@"YOUR-AD-UNIT-ID-HERE" withTimeout:600 completionHandler:^{
+[PrebidMobile setBidKeywordsOnAdObject:YOUR-AD-VIEW withAdUnitId:@"PREBID-MOBILE-SLOT-ID" withTimeout:600 completionHandler:^{
     [YOUR-AD-VIEW YOUR-ADS-LOAD-METHOD];
 }];
 ```